Super Smash Bros. Ultimate: Everything we know about everything

 - Eight-player fights are returning, and they're now compatible with every map.

-- Squad Strike is a 3v3 or 5v5 team fight where you pick a slate of characters and go through each in a series of battles.
+- Squad Strike is a 3 vs. 3 or 5 vs. 5 team fight where you pick a slate of characters and go through each in a series of battles.

 - Tournament mode is back, with the game automatically generating brackets after you select the player count.